 Out-of-State Drivers Who Receive New York Speeding Tickets

 Getting a New York speeding ticket can be quite a hassle, especially when you are an out-of-state driver.
 Unfortunately, most out-of-state drivers never contest their NY speeding tickets.
-They think that it is too much of a hassle to drive all the way back to court.
-They usually justify their inaction by thinking that points will not transfer back to their home state.
+They think that it is too much of a hassle to drive back for court.
+They usually justify their inaction by thinking that points and auto insurance increases likely will not result.
 However, in many cases this is simply untrue.

-Points Can End Up on Your Out-of-State License
+Points Can End Up on Your Driving Record

 Despite what most people think, many states will assess points against your driving record for an out-of-state traffic violation.

-In other states, the rules differ.
-For example, New Jersey drivers receive 2 points for every out-of-state traffic violation (2 points per ticket).
-Likewise, California drivers generally get 1 point minor violations and 2 points for major violations.
+Similarly, New Jersey drivers will receive 2 points for every out-of-state traffic violation they receive (that is, two points per ticket).
+Likewise, California drivers will have 1 point assessed for minor violations and 2 points for major violations.

 Most states have entered into the Driver’s License Compact, so driving data is freely transferred from state to state.
 This means the Department of Motor Vehicle (DMV) will likely know about your out-of-state speeding ticket and your car insurance carrier will have access to this information too.